 The Epicenter Strategy is integrated and holistic.
 It achieves synergy among programs in health (including HIV/AIDS prevention), education, adult literacy, nutrition, improved farming and food security, microfinance, water and sanitation, and building community spirit with a momentum of accomplishment involving the entire population.

 It is economically sustainable.
 The primary resources for the strategy come from the local people themselves and by making existing local government resources more effective.
 Income generation is built into the strategy from the start.
 Within five to eight years, our epicenters require little or no financial support from The Hunger Project.
-They are entirely self-reliant.

 The Epicenter Strategy is environmentally sustainable.
 People at our epicenters learn composting and small-scale, environmentally sound irrigation technologies such as drip irrigation.